Chapter 3- Odd Dynamics

 "Good." she says.
 She pops the kernel into her mouth and chews on it slowly.
 "Because I meant to tell you that…Upper Chunks…is playing at Shush on Wednesday!"

 I smile and laugh loudly.
-I can't help but drum my feet on the couch as I do.
+I can't help but thump my feet on the couch as I do.

 As soon as the arsenal is gone from my side I get bombarded with popcorn.
 I roll down to the floor and duck for cover, letting my hands pick up as much ammo I can from off the floor.
 Once I have enough in my arms I try to find another hiding place under one of the tables.
 My butt bounces off the corner of one and a piece of paper flutters to the floor.
-I disregard it as I take cover as soon as I can.
+I disregard it as I take cover.
 Maxxi is still on the couch and currently searching for me.

 I snort and cover my mouth.
 I wait in anticipation for Maxxi to find me and start her assault of popcorn wrath.
 I contemplate the idea of springing from the table and just firing.
 As I get ready to stand I catch a look at the sheet of paper.

 "Found yeah!"
 Maxxi says loudly as she peeks under the table and throws popcorn at me.
-I can only shield myself with eyes firmly planted on the white paper.
+I can only shield myself, eyes firmly planted on the white paper.